Holy Trinity Catholic Secondary School (Cornwall, Ontario)

 Holy Trinity Catholic Secondary School is a Catholic high school in Cornwall, Ontario, Canada.
-The current principal is Dawn Finnegan.
+The current principal is Nancy McIntyre.
 Wearing school uniforms during school hours is mandatory, as in most Catholic schools.
 The school allows attendance of Catholic and non-Catholic students to take part in an advanced learning institution.
 It currently enrolls 516 students as of 2020.

 Sports

 The secondary school is represented in many different intramural sports offered in Grade 7-12 as the “Holy Trinity Falcons.”

-Sports include: soccer, rugby, track and field, badminton, golf, basketball, hockey, tennis, volleyball, cross-country, and football.
+Sports include: soccer, track and field, badminton, golf, basketball, hockey, tennis, volleyball, cross-country, and football.